 10. Day Hike to Australian Camp

 What else to do in Pokhara?
-Australian Camp is a day-hike close to Pokhara in Nepal, the base of which can either be Phedi or Kande.
+Australian Camp is a day-hike close-by, the base of which can either be Phedi or Kande.
 If you take the route through Phedi, you will first have to hike to Dhampus Village, and then hike straightaway further up to Australian Camp from 1650m to 2060m.

 How Expensive is Pokhara?

 Pokhara is totally at your mercy.
 Honestly, it can be expensive if you are willing to stay at a 1500-rupee-per-night hotel, or real budget-friendly hostels and homestays.
-Pokhara is a life saver for backpackers.
+It is a lifesaver for backpackers.
 The cheapest hostel is for 300 NPR.
 At 500 NPR, I stayed at one of the best hostels till date (The links are in the ‘Where to Stay’ section).

 Practical Things to Know Before Travelling to Pokhara